fermyon/developer/content/spin/quickstart.md

 ## Install the Prerequisites

+> If you installed Spin with the install script, you can skip these steps, as the script installs the [default templates and plugins](install.md#installing-default-templates-and-plugins).
+List installed templates and plugins by running `spin templates list` and `spin plugins list`.

 ### Install a Template

 The quickest and most convenient way to start a new application is to use a Spin template.

 Let's install the templates for your preferred language.

 {{ tabs "sdk-type" }}